How Did They Do That?

 Looking for White Van Man

-In so doing, it inextricably linked the locus (to use the legal jargon) of the broken-down van with the locus of the incident.
+In so doing, it inextricably linked the locus of the broken-down van with the locus of the incident.

 The white van was not mentioned in either of the 2 witness statements taken by PC Bell, nor was it mentioned